MLP, XGBoost, KAN, TDNN, and LSTM-GRU Hybrid RNN with Attention for SPX and NDX European Call Option Pricing: KAN Model Kolmogorov-Arnold Representation Theorem

 \\

 This theorem underscores the ability of KANs to approximate any continuous multivariate function by systematically constructing the network's architecture using the specified univariate transformations.
 Additionally, one of the key advantages of KANs lies in their inherent interpretability, which is particularly valuable in the domain of scientific machine learning, as highlighted by Liu et al. in their paper.
 Unlike traditional neural networks that often operate as "black boxes," KANs maintain a clear mathematical structure that aligns closely with the functional forms encountered in various scientific disciplines \cite{Liu2024}.
 This transparency allows researchers to better understand and trust the model's predictions, as each layer and transformation within a KAN has a clear and interpretable role.
 This makes KANs an attractive choice for applications where understanding the underlying relationships in the data is as important as the predictive performance itself \cite{Liu2024}.
 However, this aspect of KAN is not explored in our study and is left for future work.
+We refer the reader to the original paper \cite{Liu2024} for more information about the interpretability of KANs.
+Moreover, in their paper, Liu et al. demonstrate that the statement of the KART presented above corresponds to a composition of 2 KAN layers \cite{Liu2024}, which helps with understanding how more of these layers can be stacked to create deeper KANs.